Create an elastic node pool with a custom image

 1. On the Clusters page, click the name of your cluster.
 In the left navigation pane, click Nodes > Node Pools.

-2. On the Node Pools page, find the target node pool.
-In the Actions column, choose More > Scale to add a new node.
+2. On the Node Pools page, find the target node pool and choose More > Scale to add a new node.

-Verify that both nodes are in a normal state.
-This confirms the successful creation of the elastic node pool.
+Verify that both nodes are in a normal state, confirming the elastic node pool is created.

-3. You can configure an auto scaling policy for the node pool.
-For more information, see Configure auto scaling.
+3. To auto scale the node pool, see Configure auto scaling.